F33RNI/Liberty-Way/Wiki.md

 ### Liberty Drones Article

-This Article describes the Libery Drones project which consist of Liberty-X, Eitude, Sonarus, GPS Mixer and GPS to Serial modules and how all of the above can be assembled.
+This Article describes the Libery Drones project which consist of Liberty-X, Eitude, Sonarus, GPS Mixer and GPS to Serial modules.
+And the instruction of how it can be created on your own.

 ### Our main GitHub repository